oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 ## Summary

 In this lab we granted privileges to your database user to run the needed PLSQL procedures and functions.
 We created objects to authenticate to LLM services.
-We also downloaded embedding models from Oracle Object Storage using DBMS\_CLOUD.GET\_OBJECTS and loaded them into Oracle Autonomous Database with DBMS\_VECTOR.LOAD\_ONNX\_MODEL.
+We also downloaded embedding models from Oracle Object Storage using DBMS\_CLOUD.GET\_OBJECTS and loaded them into Oracle AI Database 26ai with DBMS\_VECTOR.LOAD\_ONNX\_MODEL.

 You may now [proceed to the next lab](#next).